Trump Car Tariff Pivot And Detroits Big Three - UrduPoint

 Foreign automakers like Toyota and Honda also make use of the USMCA to produce cars in Canada and Mexico sold in the United States, and in organizing sophisticated supply chains in which parts and technology move seamlessly throughout the region.

 The auto supply industry employs 932,000 people across the 50 US states, according to MEMA, the Vehicle Suppliers Association.
-The US auto supply industry procures about 27 percent of its manufacturing sourcing from Mexico and 10 percent from Canada, according to MEMA.
+The US industry producers about 27 percent of its manufacturing sourcing from Mexico and 10 percent from Canada, according to MEMA.

 Recent Stories